germsb/Arduino_BMP3XX/README.md

 ### Bosch BMP3XX sensors series library wrapper for Arduino

-You can find more infos [here](https://github.com/BoschSensortec/BMP3-Sensor-API) and [here](https://www.bosch-sensortec.com/bst/products/all_products/bmp388).
+You can find more infos about sensors [here](https://github.com/BoschSensortec/BMP3-Sensor-API) and [here](https://www.bosch-sensortec.com/bst/products/all_products/bmp388).

 #